 The consumer is responsible to the telecommunications provider for the calls made on the mobile, even where the consumer and a third party (e.g. girlfriend, boyfriend or flat mate) agreed that the third party would be liable for the calls made.

 Standard mobile phone contracts do not have guarantees or referees.
 Consumers signing mobile phone contracts believing that they are guarantors or referees find themselves noted as the owner of the phone and liable not only for the contract amount but any calls made on the account.
 Consumers who entered contracts believing that they were guarantors or referees can take legal action or complain to the TIO, however, it can be difficult to show that the belief was legitimately held given that the contract clearly states that they are responsible.

-Complaints about the content of Pay TV or other subscription services fall outside the jurisdiction of the TIO.
-However, if the subscription services are provided by the telecommunications provider, billing complaints may be considered by the TIO (e.g. disputed charges relating to Premium MMS or SMS).
+Complaints about the content of Pay TV or other subscription-on-demand services fall outside the jurisdiction of the TIO.
+However, if the subscription services are provided by the internet service provider, the TIO can deal with some complaints.
+You should at first instance complain to your internet service provider.